PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### 224. What is the format of structured notification messages sent by Amazon SNS?

-- [ ] An XML object containing Messageld, UnsubscribeURL, Subject, Message and other values.
+- [ ] An XML object containing MessageId, UnsubscribeURL, Subject, Message and other values.
-- [ ] An JSON object containing Messageld, DuplicateFlag, Message and other values.
+- [ ] An JSON object containing MessageId, DuplicateFlag, Message and other values.
-- [ ] An XML object containing Messageld, DuplicateFlag, Message and other values.
+- [ ] An XML object containing MessageId, DuplicateFlag, Message and other values.
-- [x] An JSON object containing Messageld, unsubscribeURL, Subject, Message and other values.
+- [x] An JSON object containing MessageId, UnsubscribeURL, Subject, Message and other values.

 ### 225. When uploading an object, what request header can be explicitly specified in a request to Amazon S3 to encrypt object data when saved on the server side?